"United States v. Windsor" lawsuit succeeds in having part of

 A surprisingly large percentage of media reports made statements like: "The high court struck down the Defense of Marriage act as unconstitutional." and "DOMA is dead."
 This is incorrect.
 Much of the federal DOMA bill remains intact, including the section that states that individual states do not have to recognize marriages solemnized in one of the other states where marriage equality had been achieved.

-By coincidence, the ruling was released precisely ten years after their Lawrence v.
-Texas ruling which decriminalized same-gender, private, sexual behavior by adults in the U.S.
+By coincidence, the ruling was released precisely ten years after the High Court's Lawrence v.
+Texas ruling which decriminalized same-gender, private, sexual behavior by adults in the U.S. Also, perhaps by coincidence, the same court issued its ruling in Obergefell v.
+Hodges two years later than Windsor on the same date: 2015-JUN-26.
+This was the ruling that legalized gay marriage across the entire country.

 The lawsuit was launched by Edith Windsor: